 Also, cedar wood is a soft wood.
 This means it’s easy to scratch and dent these planks if you’re careless.
 Take care when transporting your cedar planks back home.

-For our van’s ceiling, we wanted to stain our cedar boards a dark brown color, similar to a lightly roasted coffee bean.
+For our van’s ceiling, we wanted to stain our cedar boards a dark brown color, similar to a medium roasted coffee bean.

-It’s a great idea to test your stains on some scrap cedar wood first to see how you like the color.
+It’s smart to test your stains first on some scrap cedar wood to see how you like the color.
 The color you see on the product label is likely to be different than what you achieve in real life.

 To get our final color, we used a 3:1 ratio of Minwax’s Special Walnut to Espresso stain.